Vehlmyn: A Language Without Breath

 between human and planet

-between what is hidden and what is revealed
+between what is hidden and what is finally felt

 Vehlmyn in The Language of Alden Mire